seL4/ci-actions/README.md

 [![CI](https://github.com/seL4/ci-actions/actions/workflows/push.yml/badge.svg)](https://github.com/seL4/ci-actions/actions/workflows/push.yml)

-# CI actions for seL4 repositories
+# CI actions and Workflows for seL4 repositories

 This repository collects definitions for continuous integration (CI) tasks/actions for the repositories of the seL4 foundation.
 While some of these